ezEngine/docs/docs/materials/surfaces.md

 ### Spawning Prefabs

-All surface interactions ultimately spawn [prefabs (TODO)](../prefabs/prefabs-overview.md).
+All surface interactions ultimately spawn [prefabs](../prefabs/prefabs-overview.md).
 So if you want to have different footstep sounds when walking over stone, sand and mud, you need three prefabs, each playing a different sound.
 However, since they are prefabs, your creativity is not limited to playing a sound.
 Your "sand footstep effect" may contain spawning a small dust [particle effect](../effects/particle-effects/particle-effects-overview.md).
 And the "mud footstep effect" could additionally spawn a footprint [decal](../effects/decals.md).

 The following options allow you to adjust how prefabs are spawned: